This article was originally published on April 12, 2017. It has been updated to reflect data through the end of 2017.

 Reasons for purchase don’t always increase as the number of stores shopped increases.
 Two of the most important reasons people purchase overall (previous experience and convenient location) have an inverse relationship to number of shores shopped.
 The more stores shopped, the less important these two reasons become to consumers.
 This is particularly important given the fact that most categories on average only have two stores shopped or fewer.
 For retailers, it means that the three most important factors in brick and mortar might still hold true: location, location, location.

 Shopping around reduces your ability to close the sale by increasing the likelihood that your shoppers will buy elsewhere.
 Most retailers want to be the one -and only- store shopped.
 Providing a quality shopping experience for the customer is an important factor in closing the sale with those shoppers.
-In some categories, a shopper’s previous experience with the store can have a drastic impact when multiple stores are shopped.
-As much as 4x as many consumers indicate “previous experience with the store” was a major influence for one-store shoppers (41%) vs. four-store shoppers (9%).
+In some categories, a shopper’s previous experience with the store can have an impact when multiple stores are shopped.
+More consumers indicate “previous experience with the store” was a major influence for one-store shoppers (40%) vs. four-store shoppers (28%).

 Keep in mind that shoppers generally shop an average of fewer than two stores.
 While worrying about what to do when consumers shop around is important, it may not be as important as providing your customers with good information on your website and at point of purchase.
 Get the information about what brands and price points have higher levels of cross shopping by using a consumer behavior tool like TraQline or conducting quality quantitative research.

-However, when consumers do shop around, there’s more than one consideration at play when consumers are hunting for that elusive great deal:
+However, when consumers do shop around, there’s more than one consideration at play:

 - Bringing them into the store with a strong web presence.